spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-0-Absolute-Beginnings/README.md

 ## Overview

 This phase covers the essential foundations needed to start your journey into property analysis web development.
 You'll set up your development environment, learn HTML and CSS fundamentals, and master version control with Git and GitHub.
-By the end of this phase, you'll have built and deployed your first property website.
+By the end of this phase, you'll have built and deployed your first website.

 ## Learning Objectives

 By completing Phase 0, you will:

 - ✅ Set up a professional Windows development environment
-- ✅ Create semantic, accessible HTML structure for property websites
+- ✅ Create semantic, accessible HTML structure for websites
 - ✅ Style responsive websites with modern CSS techniques
 - ✅ Use Git for version control and collaborate via GitHub
 - ✅ Deploy websites using GitHub Pages